NerdyNot/ShellScribeAI/README.md

 4. **Set Environment Variables**

-   Set your OpenAI API key as an environment variable:
+   Set your OpenAI API key as an environment variable.

    ```sh
    export OPENAI_API_KEY="your_openai_api_key"
    ```

-   For Windows PowerShell, set the environment variable as follows:
+   For Windows PowerShell, set the environment variable as follows.

    ```ps
    $env:OPENAI_API_KEY="your_openai_api_key"